AJRepo/PHPlot/phplot/README.txt

 differences in images, and some unsupported features (such as advanced truecolor image operations).
 Also, although this Ubuntu GD library was built with fontconfig support, PHP does not use it, so you still need to specify TrueType fonts with their actual file names.
+These also affect Ubunutu-derived distributions such as Linux Mint.

   + Some PHP installations may have a memory limit set too low to support large images, especially truecolor images.